Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you have a wired headset, it plugs directly into the USB port on your device.
 The first troubleshooting step you should try is making sure your headphones’ cable is fully plugged into the audio jack on your controller, laptop, or computer to reduce sound from the cable moving.

-If you have a wired headset, make sure your cable is plugged into the audio jack entirely to eliminate crackling, popping, or static.
+If you have a wired headset, ensure your cable is plugged into the audio jack to eliminate crackling, popping, or static.

 If that step doesn’t eliminate the problem or you don’t have a wired gaming headset, there are a couple of steps to try, including adjusting your equalizer (EQ) settings and updating your driver.